franklinqin0/blog/docs/algo/house-robber-iii.md

 ## Solution

+Let $n$ be the number of nodes in the tree.

 ### DP

 If robbing the `node`, the max value is the sum of `node.val`, max value of NOT robbing the left subtree and NOT robbing the right subtree.